 Volunteer Position Descriptions

-Allison Lifeguards have the important job of monitoring our one-flippered sea turtle while she is wearing her prosthesis.
-The position is mostly education based and volunteers are expected to answer questions about Allison and general questions about the facility.
+Our Resident Advocates have the very important job of monitoring our one-flippered sea turtle, Allison while she is wearing her prosthesis as well as educating the public about our current resident sea turtles.
+The position is mostly education-based and volunteers are expected to answer questions about our residents and general questions about the facility.

 Patient Advocacy Team